 The Meaning, Plot and Characters Explained – Part 2

-This second part is focused on the message, the general meaning the plot of Code Geass presents to the spectators.
+This second part of Code Geass review is focused on the message, the general meaning the plot of Code Geass presents to the spectators.
 The inspection is as for Part 1, restricted to the anime series R1 and R2.
 Comparison with other animes and stylistic choices are discussed here.
-Please prepare.
+Please prepare to Code Geass review.
 All hail Britannia!

 Zero.
 In the name of Justice.